7RU7H/CTFs/HackTheBox/Retired-Machines/Squashed/Squashed-Writeup.md

 ## My Bad.

-Because of this I am going to leave this machine for a month to forget how of accessing this
+Because of this I am going to leave this machine for a month to forget how of accessing this test VulnApp2Searchsploit.sh